learnlatex/learnlatex.github.io/en/lesson-11.md

 \end{document}
 ```

-We can set font size in a similar way: these commands all work on an ongoing
+We can set font size in a similar way; these commands all work on an ongoing
 basis.
 The sizes we set are relative: `\huge`, `\large`, `\normalsize`,
 `\small` and `\footnotesize` are common.
 It's important to finish a paragraph
-_before_ changing the font size back: see how we add an explicit `\par`
+_before_ changing the font size back; see how we add an explicit `\par`
 (paragraph) here.

 ```latex